Sheeza-Qamar/Sheeza-Qamar/README.md

 ###

 <p align="left">
-Bachelor of Science in Software Engineering
+Bachelor of Science in Computer Science
 </p>

 ###